Ritikavarshney-hub/Transformer-from-Scratch/README.md

 The tokenizer uses **Byte Pair Encoding (BPE)** implemented from scratch with no external libraries.

-Unlike word-level tokenization, BPE handles Sanskrit's complex inflectional morphology by breaking rare words into meaningful subword units — ensuring **zero unknown tokens** at inference time.
+BPE handles Sanskrit's complex inflectional morphology by breaking rare words into meaningful subword units — ensuring **zero unknown tokens** at inference time.

 **How it works:**
 1. Every word is split into individual characters, with a `▁` prefix to mark word boundaries